wavefrontHQ/docs/pages/doc/proxies_installing.md

 </tbody>
 </table>

+**Upgrade a Proxy on Docker**

+On Docker, you don't explicitly update the proxy version, but stop the proxy and then start the new version.

+If you use a volume for the proxy buffer and you update from a version before 7.2 to 7.2 or later:
+* For earlier versions of the proxy, the proxy ran as `root:root`.
+* Starting with version 7.2, the proxy runs as `wavefront:wavefront`.

+Ensure that either the buffer is empty, or the files on the buffer directory (volume) are owned by a user with id `1000` and group `2000` (which will translate to user `wavefront` on the docker image).

+{% include warning.html content="If you update the proxy from &lt;7.2&gt; to &lt;7.2&gt; or later, ensure that no data are in the proxy queue.
+The proxy processes that run as a non-root user can no longer access the data that were restricted to the root user, and upgrade can lead to data loss." %}

 ### Uninstall a Proxy

 When you upgrade a proxy, we uninstall the older version for you.
 You can also uninstall a proxy explicitly: